 7 Best Outdoor Basketball Shoes in 2024

-We earn affiliate commissions at no extra cost to you when you buy through us.
+We buy shoes ourselves.
+We earn commissions when you buy through us, at no extra cost.
 Why trust us

 With that, we consider it a huge plus when we find out that a shoe is actually good for outdoor courts.
 This only means that the manufacturer went out of their way to add more durability to the shoe.

-In this article, we present shoes that we found to be most suitable for harsher outdoor conditions.
+In this guide, we present shoes that we found to be most suitable for harsher outdoor conditions.
 Our top picks are based on both playtesting these basketball shoes on the blacktop and measuring dozens of parameters in our shoe lab.

 How we test basketball shoes